ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/_index.md

 minutes_to_complete: 45

-who_is_this_for: This is an advanced topic for C/C++ developers who are interested in taking advantage of autovectorization in compilers
+who_is_this_for: This is an advanced topic for C/C++ developers who are interested in taking advantage of autovectorization in compilers.

 learning_objectives:
-    - Learn how to modify loops in order to take advantage of autovectorization in compilers
+    - Modify loops to take advantage of autovectorization in compilers

 prerequisites:
-    - An Arm computer running Linux OS and a recent version of compiler (Clang or GCC) installed
+    - An Arm computer running Linux and a recent version of Clang or the GNU compiler (gcc) installed.

 author_primary: Konstantinos Margaritis

 ### Tags
 skilllevels: Advanced
-subjects: Programming
+subjects: Performance and Architecture
 armips:
-    - Aarch64
-    - Armv8-a
+    - Neoverse
-    - Armv9-a
+    - Cortex-A
 tools_software_languages:
     - GCC
     - Clang